 Download the complete History at Home Activity Sets here.

 HISTORYFORGE RUNS ON VOLUNTEERS!

 The HistoryForge project in Tompkins County is spearheaded by Eve Snyder, and History Center trustee Robert Kibbee.
 However the time intensive work of digitizing all the materials and coding them into the database is entirely done by our phenomenal crew of volunteers.
-Volunteers have transcribed the U.S. Census from 1900-1930 (and soon 1940) to create a repository filled with information about historic Ithaca’s people and buildings.
+Volunteers have transcribed the U.S. Census from 1900-1940 to create a repository filled with information about historic Ithaca’s people and buildings.
 We are actively taking volunteer applications to help with georectification/map layer construction, recording information encoded in historic maps, and adding archival resources so they can be more easily searched.

 Volunteers transcribe records at our bi-monthly Transcription Bees* or on their own time at home.
 Check out the Events calendar for upcoming sessions and complete your HistoryForge Volunteer application below.